ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 If you are using MongoDB, you might be more comfortable with [ThreadDB](https://docs.textile.io/threads/introduction/) or [AvionDB](https://github.com/dappkit/aviondb-onboard), which are unstructured databases built on top of IPFS.

 #### IPFS hosting with Textile
 [Textile](https://Textile.io) is a hosting company on IPFS developing the layers on top of IPFS.
 Among other things, they came up with [buckets](https://docs.textile.io/hub/buckets/), which are separated "cloud" environment.
-More generally, Textile has built an impressive tool set for dApp building and integration.
-See their [blog post](https://blog.textile.io/announcing-the-textile-protocol-hub/) for more information on this tool set.
+More generally, Textile has built an impressive toolset for dApp building and integration.
+See their [blog post](https://blog.textile.io/announcing-the-textile-protocol-hub/) for more information on this toolset.

 #### Amazon S3 integration
 If you are using AWS S3 connections for your cloud, you can use [this storage server](https://github.com/RTradeLtd/s3x) to replicate it to IPFS with minimal disruption of your workflow.
 It is forked from the popular object storage server MinIO by the long-standing IPFS company RTrade and should be eventually reintegrated into MinIO natively.
-THe default pinning service is [Temporal](https://temporal.cloud/), but you can chose your own.
+The default pinning service is [Temporal](https://temporal.cloud/), but you can choose your own.

 #### Make IPFS alternative storage in your NextCloud app
 This is made possible by [this open-source project](https://github.com/justicenode/files_external_ipfs).